 The German Shepherd is a well-known doggy in the canine world, and he is the 3rd most popular dog breed in America.
-His standard coat and colors aren’t similar to the wolf, but he has rarer colors such as pure white, pure black, and less commonly blue.
+His standard coat and colors aren’t similar to the wolf’s, but he has rarer colors, such as pure white, pure black, and, less commonly, blue.

 He is an intensely energetic and intelligent dog who needs to be placed with a family that can spend a lot of time with him.
 It’s also essential to invest in plenty of toys and brain games to keep this boy’s smart brain stimulated.
-If you are looking for a wolf-like guard dog, this is the breed for you.
+If you are looking for a wolf-like guard dog, this is your breed.

 The Samoyed is a heavenly canine cloud that loves to cuddle.
-He is another ancient sled dog who can pull one and a half times his weight, as well as an extra special purpose.
+He is another ancient sled dog who can pull one and a half times his weight.
 Which was to cuddle his human pack during the freezing nights to keep them warm, which is why their love of humans is so strong.
 This is also why he makes a great family companion today.

 The Samoyed is very similar looking to the wolf, but his coat is much fluffier.
 If you aren’t a fan of the remnants of a white coat on your outfit or furniture, this boy is not for you because he is a heavy shedder.
 Thankfully, the sides of his mouth turn upwards to prevent drooling, so except for his hair, he is a clean pup.